bachipeachy/Movie-Genre-Classifier-v2/README.md

 # Movie-Genre-Classifier-v2
-Completed version if multi label classifier for movie genre
+Completed version of multi label classifier for movie genre
 ## Dataset
 You will need CMU Movie Summary Corpus open dataset.
 You can download the dataset directly from http://www.cs.cmu.edu/~ark/personas/data/MovieSummaries.tar.gz